Vaarsuvius: Not as such, no.

 - Magical effects are packaged into distinct spells; each spell has one fixed purpose.
 A spell that throws a ball of fire at an enemy just throws balls of fire, and generally cannot be "turned down" to light a cigarette, for instance.

-- Spells represent a kind of "magic-bomb" which must be prepared in advance of actual use, and each prepared spell can be used only once before needing to be prepared again.
+- Spells represent a kind of magic bomb which must be prepared in advance of actual use, and each prepared spell can be used a limited number of times before needing to be prepared again.
 That's why it is also known as "Fire & Forget magic."

 - Magicians have a finite capacity of prepared spells which is the de facto measure of their skill and/or power as magicians.
 A wizard using magic for combat is thus something like a living gun: he must be "loaded" with spells beforehand and can run out of magical "ammunition".